 2017 Caroline Dukes Memorial Artist Talk, CONSTELACIONES Artist Collective, MAWA, Winnipeg.

-2016 Artist Roundtable: Performance Artists, eX-céntrico, Santiago, Chile.
+2016 “Dancing with the Maple Leaf: From Mascot to Palimpsest.”
+Artist Roundtable: Performance Artists, eX-céntrico, Santiago, Chile.

 2015 “The Tactical Queer Craft of Unbecoming Nationalisms” Decolonizing Panamerica: Performance, Activism, Indigeneity performancestudies (Canada) speaker series, York University